ibanez195/snake/README.md

 -s <speed>: choose speed value between 0-10(default 5)

 -w        : Allow wrapping, snake will warp to opposite wall on collision

-#### Note
-If you have issues with screen flickering, try playing in a buffered terminal multiplexer such as GNU screen or tmux

 ## Screenshot
 ![snake](https://cloud.githubusercontent.com/assets/6550505/26068736/85014230-396c-11e7-8ff2-d364d33adbca.png)